4 Home Exercises To Relieve Shoulder Pain

 Part 2: Strengthen the rotator cuff muscles.
 Doing this will put your shoulder joint into a better position and prevent injuries in the future.

-Gua Sha is a technique whereby a tool is used to scrape the surface of your skin.
-This releases the fascia that is wrapped tightly around your muscles, allowing your muscles to relax and providing it with the freedom to move.
+Muscle Scraping is a technique that releases the fascia wrapped tightly around your muscles, allowing your muscles to relax and providing it with the freedom to move.

 This technique can be done by yourself on the neck, deltoid and lats, but having a partner will help get into the areas around the shoulder blade.

-Strengthens rotator cuff muscles and helps realign the shoulder joint.
-Can be performed standing or seated on a straight-back chair without armrests.
+This exercise is the first of your rotator cuff strengthening exercises.
+It also helps realign the shoulder joint.
+This can be performed standing or seated on a straight-back chair without armrests.

 - Turn your palms up and bring your arms to your sides in line with your body.